Song–Đại Việt war: Viet invasion

 In 1075, the Quảng Nguyên chieftain Lưu Ký launched an attack on Yongzhou and was repulsed by Nùng Trí Hội.

 Anticipating an attack from the north, Lý Thường Kiệt divided his army in two.
 The plan was for the first group, which included a strong contingent of uplanders and led by Nùng Tông Ðán, to invade and attract the attention of troops at Yongzhou.
 The second group, the main army, was a coastal force intended to capture undefended places.
 In October 1075, Nùng Tông Ðán led 23,000 soldiers along the Zuo River into Song territory and captured Guwan, Taiping, Yongping, and Qianlong garrisons.
 Meanwhile, the naval force of Thường Kiệt captured Qinzhou and Lianzhou.
 Thường Kiệt presented himself as a liberator in search of a rebel and sought to free the Chinese from Wang Anshi's oppressive reforms.

-The two armies arrived at Yongzhou in the early spring of 1076.
-They defeated a milita force led by Zhang Shoujie, the governor-general of Guangnan West Circuit.
-He was beheaded at the battle of Kunlun Pass.
-They then laid siege to Yongzhou.
+The two invading armies arrived at Yongzhou in the early spring of 1076.
+They defeated a militia force led by Zhang Shoujie, the governor-general of Guangnan West Circuit, who was beheaded at the battle of Kunlun Pass.
+The Viets then laid siege to Yongzhou.
+Su Jian, the Prefect of Yongzhou, took up arms and led the defense of the city.
+During the siege, Yongzhou residents suffered from severe food and water shortages.
+The city's well ran dry from drought and dysentery victims began piling up in the streets.
+Su Jian was unable to send for reinforcements and began posting impeachment documents throughout the streets in vain against Liu Yi (劉彝 1017-1086)–the Military Commissioner (jinglüe si 經略司) of Guizhou, who never came to relieve the besieged Yongzhou.
+In a naval engagement, Su Jian took hundreds of enemy heads.
+When the besiegers attempted to assault the city wall with scaling-towers, Su's men used flaming arrows to destroy enemy siege crafts, pushing back the attackers, killing over 15,000 enemy Viets and temporarily lifting the siege.
+However, when the Viets returned shortly after, they brought local Chinese civilians who helped them make clay-bag berms to scale the Yongzhou walls, and were able to enter the city.

 After a 42 day siege, Yongzhou's defenses were breached on 1 March, and was taken in an assault.
 The 3,000 strong garrison was defeated and the city fortress razed to the ground.
 The city commander Su Jian killed his own family and refused to leave a burning building, committing suicide.
-The governor Su Jian and 36 members of his family in the city died, with Su Jian stating "I won't die at the hands of those thieves."
+Su Jian said "I won't die at the hands of those thieves."
+The Vietnamese killed as many as 58,000 Yongzhou residents, so many that the Viet army apportioned its bonuses in batches of a hundred heads.
 Several sources estimate that the total number of people killed by the Viet troops during this campaign totaled 80,000–100,000.

 When a large Song army arrived, Thường Kiệt's forces retreated, taking with them a large amount of spoils and thousands of prisoners.